Schedules

 • systemd where available (Linux and other BSDs)

-On unixes (except macOS) resticprofile is using systemd by default. crond can be used instead if configured in global scheduler parameter:
+On unixes (except macOS) resticprofile is using systemd if available and falls back to crond.
+On any OS a crond compatible scheduler can be used instead if configured in global / scheduler:

 [global]